Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 Even if you don’t manage to wing your way into the members area, Callooh Callay is a brilliant spot to indulge your taste for a cocktail or two.

 Things are never quite what they seem.
-I have to admit that I was totally confused the first time I went into TT Liquor.
+We were totally confused the first time we ventured into TT Liquor.
 Every other bar in Shoreditch we’d been in that night had been hopping, and this one was empty.
 In fact, it looked more like a shop than a bar.

 That’s when the doubt crept in.
-Was I even in the right place?
-Had I totally got things wrong?
-Did I even like cocktails?
+Were we even in the right place?
+Had we totally got things wrong?
+Did we even like cocktails?

-Luckily, a discreet nod from the staff sorted things out before I descended into a spiral of questions that would inevitably lead to that one unanswerable “Why are we even here”.
+Luckily, a discreet nod from the staff sorted things out before we descended into a spiral of questions that would inevitably lead to that one unanswerable “Why are we even here”.

 Turns out the front IS a liquor store while the cocktail bar is down in the cellar (you can use the force to find it, or you can just ask to be pointed in the right direction).

-I was soothed from my near hysterical state by a good read of the cocktail menu.
-There was the rather tongue-in-cheek “Do You Even Shoreditch” – I’m guessing it’s so named for the avocado included on the list of ingredients.
+We were soothed from a near hysterical state by a good read of the cocktail menu.
+There was the rather tongue-in-cheek “Do You Even Shoreditch” – guessing it’s so named for the avocado included on the list of ingredients.

 The Article Fifty (rum, amaretto, cafe, cocoa, hazelnut and espresso) touched on an ever-sore spot, that was too difficult to overcome, tempting as it looked.
-So I plumped for the Beagle, which was so good I make a point of having it every time I go.
+So we plumped for the Beagle, which was so good we make a point of having it every time we go.

 Oh, and if you do fancy yourself a dab hand at making cocktails instead of just drinking them, the upstairs liquor store will sort you right out.